-Since 2017, I worked across several programmes - School Direct Primary PGCE, Core Primary PGCE, and PGCES.
+Since 2017, I have worked across several programmes - School Direct Primary PGCE, Core Primary PGCE, and PGCES.
 I have also contributed to literacy modules on the BA and MA Education courses.

-Prior to working in higher education, I worked for thirteen years as a primary school teacher, specialising in the teaching and learning of English.
+Prior to moving into higher education, I worked for thirteen years as a primary school teacher, specialising in the teaching and learning of English.
 I then worked as a lecturer in a further education college running courses for parents/carers of primary aged children who wanted to find out how to support their children's literacy and numeracy development.
 These were closely linked to the Primary National Curriculum and explored ways that children's learning could be supported at home in informal and creative ways.

 Conference Papers and Presentations

 'Literacy in the library: What counts for young children?'